 Bunker Fuel in the Turks and Caicos

-For large vessels, fuel bunkering of vessels too large to enter local marinas can be arranged at the South Dock port on the island of Providenciales, typically via working with one of the yacht concierge services.
+For a superyacht or other large ships, fuel bunkering of vessels too large to enter local marinas can be arranged at the South Dock port on the island of Providenciales, typically via working with one of the yacht concierge services.
 High-quality ultra-low sulfur and low sulfur diesel can be delivered by truck.
 Bunker fuel oils A, B, and C, are generally not available for a one-time sale event, and residual fuel oil is not available.